gabrielgrenier/OpenClicker/README.md

 ## How to use it
 - Go to the Debug folder (bin > Debug)
 - Put the shortcut anywhere on your computer and click on it
-- Once OpenClicker is opened, set the min time and the max time (I recommend 100 for the min time and 150 for the max time)
+- Once OpenClicker is opened, set the minimum and max time (100 and 150 is recommended)
-- By default, the start key is "Insert" and the end key is "Delete" but you can change it by clicking the "Set" buttons
+- By default, the start key is "Insert" and the stop key is "Delete" but you can change it by clicking the "Set" buttons
 - When you are ready, press the start key that you chose and press the end key to stop
 - Final step : Enjoy that free XP :)